 I arrived to Malbork Castle early afternoon on a grey, rainy day.
 Looking at the building from the other side of the river made me realise how huge this place was.
-Tall towers and walls surrounded the main area of the castle and it seemed like nothing has changed here since 14th century.
+Tall towers and walls surrounded the main area of the castle and it seemed like nothing has changed here since the 14th century.

 Malbork Castle was built by teutonic knights that were brought to Poland from Germany to convert local pagan tribes to christianity.
 At first they were given a little bit of land, but later on they realised that this area was fertile and could bring them profits, so they incorporated more and more land and finally created their own State of Teutonic Order.
 They built a number of castles around Pomerania.
 Nowadays there are only a couple of them left and one of them is Malbork Castle, which is also the largest castle in the world by surface area.

 To really understand the history of the castle it’s best to visit it with a guide.
-Nowadays, not like during the time when I was a child, guides are well trained to entertain the visitors as well as inform them.
+Nowadays, unlike during the time when I was a child, guides are well trained to entertain the visitors as well as inform them.
 My guide was absolutely wonderful and I had so much fun making jokes with him.
 Thanks to his sense of humour I also listened to what he said more carefully.

 We walked around the building, stopping in some of the rooms for a bit.
 There was no sun that day and the sky was really grey, so the castle was extra dark.
 This gave it even more character.
 It was easier to imagine how the knights lived here and how the life looked like at that time.